ludiemert/DevOps_Lab/README.md

 # DevOps_Lab
 This repository is dedicated to my continuous learning in DevOps.
 Here, I will explore and document fundamental practices, tools, and concepts, covering topics such as CI/CD, automation, Infrastructure as Code (IaC), containers, monitoring, and more.
+The goal is to develop both practical and theoretical knowledge of DevOps best practices, with hands-on examples and projects that showcase the use of technologies like Docker, Kubernetes, Ansible, Terraform, GitHub Actions, among others